 Will oregano grow back after harvest?

-Yes, oregano will grow back stronger and more compact when you harvest or prune the plant.
+Yes, oregano grows more robust and compact when you harvest or prune the plant.

-I would even go so far to say that oregano needs to be pruned to stay healthy.
+I would even go so far as to say that you must prune oregano for the plant to remain healthy.
 Untended plants will lose their shape and grow woody stems prematurely.

 What is the best way to preserve oregano?

-I don’t know which is the best way, but drying oregano is my favourite method to preserve oregano.
+I don’t know which is the best way, but drying oregano is my favorite method to preserve oregano.

-But freezing oregano flavoured olive oil cubes come in as a close second.
+But frozen oregano-flavored olive oil cubes come in as a close second.